 When shading, it’s best to use a 4H or 2H pencil.
 For darker areas, you can use a darker pencil, but be sure to leave some parts of the paper white to create a more natural reflection.

 Since the eyeball is round, you can draw rounded, fine shadows in both corners of the eye with the 4H and 2H pencils.
 In the outer corners of the eye, you can get a little darker, because there are lots of shadows being cast from the eyelids and eyelashes.

 The round eyeball lies in the socket of the eye and only its front part is visible between the eyelids.
 This is obvious, but when drawing, you can quickly forget this and run the risk of shading the eyeball like a ball instead of a round shape.

-Just like the eyeball, the eyelids are also slightly rounded, as they wrap around it.
-Therefore, you should draw the shadows more strongly on both ends.
+Just like the eyeball, the eyelids are also rounded, as they wrap around it.
+Thus, you should draw darker shadows on both ends.

 In the example, I am dealing with a double eyelid.
 If you also draw one, add dark soft shadows along the crease of the eyelid.